Hktech-ops/azure-labs/labs/lab7/Filter Traffic with NSG and ASG/README.md

-## Lab 7 : Filter traffic with a Network Security Group and Application Securoity Group
+## Lab 7 : Filter traffic with a Network Security Group and Application Decurity Group

 ## Lab Scenario:
 This lab illustrates Filtering of Network traffic via NSG